danielpquinn/restful-backbone-mongoose/README.md

 restful-backbone-mongoose
 =========================

-Simple CRUD app build with mongoose and backbone
+Simple CRUD app built with mongoose and backbone